midwayjs/mwtsc/README.md

 # the child process keep avaliable during the development
 $ npx mwtsc --watch --run ./bootstrap.js --keepalive

+# run with inspect and debug in chrome or other supported tools
+$ npx mwtsc --watch --inspect --run ./bootstrap.js
+$ npx mwtsc --watch --inspect-brk --run ./bootstrap.js
 ```

 ## Different with tsc and tsc-watch